meet-projects/Y1-Summer-Labs/01. Intro Lab/README.md

     - Now try deleting the new file.

 2. Edit your original code so it looks like this: `print("Goodbye world :(")`
-    - Run the test again.
-It should fail!
+    - Run your code again.
+It will show an error!
-    - Now change it back to `print("Hello world!")`, and run tests again--they should pass now!
+    - What do you think is the problem ?
+Try fixing it and run your code again!

 <img src="https://media.giphy.com/media/8m4R4pvViWtRzbloJ1/giphy.gif" width="500">